zackmatere/pig-dice-jeopardy-game/readme.md

 # pig dice jeopardy

-##Pig Dice
-*A game of chance where by rolling a die in turn with an opportunity to keep rolling or hold If the player rolls a 1, they score nothing and it becomes the next player's turn.
+*A game of chance where by rolling a die in turn with an opportunity to keep rolling or hold If the player rolls a 1, they score nothing and it becomes the next player's turn.*
-If the player rolls any other number, it is added to their turn total and the player's turn continues.
+ *If the player rolls any other number, it is added to their turn total and the player's turn continues.
 If a player chooses to "hold" "end turn", their turn total is added to their score, and it becomes the next player's turn. *The first player to score 100 or more points wins*